lostcontrol/esphome-helios-kwl/README.md

 ## Introduction

-I own since 2012 a Helios KWL EC 500 R. Back then, I checked for the KNX module that would allow me to integrate the device into my home automation bus.
-However, the price was just crazy high.
-So after so many years, I finally decided to hack it myself.
-I ordered a RS485 / UART adapter, sniffed a few packets and actually found the documentation of the protocol online.
-I'm using a BEC to power the ESP32 from the 24V of the KWL.
+I've had a Helios KWL EC 500 R since 2012.
+Back then, I looked into getting the KNX module to hook it up to my home automation, but the price was ridiculous.
+So, after all this time, I decided to just do it myself.
+I got an RS485/UART adapter, sniffed the data packets, and actually found the protocol documentation online.
+I'm powering an ESP32 from the KWL's 24V using a BEC.

-Newer version of the Helios product now have directly an Ethernet port and can be integrated more easily.
-However, if you own an older model, this integration is for you.
+Newer Helios units have Ethernet built-in, making integration much easier.
+But if you've got an older model, this is for you.

-I only implemented the features I use and find useful but more could be added.
+I've only programmed the features I use and need, but you could definitely add more.

 ## Wiring diagram